Propulsion Trades for a 2035-2040 Solar Gravitational Lens Mission: Nuclear electric propulsion (NEP) to the SGL

-If $I_{sp}$ is increased to $\sim\SI{1.2e4}{s}$, TOF $\le \SI{20}{yr}$ can be achieved at $\alpha_{\rm tot}\sim 3$--$4$~kg/kW$_e$ in this simplified model, but this demands both extremely lightweight, high-temperature fission power and high-voltage, long-life electric thrusters.\footnote{We emphasize that the $\alpha_{\rm tot}\!\lesssim\!3~{\rm kg/kW_e}$ regime is used here primarily as an aspirational lower bound to quantify the thrust-to-mass requirement; it should not be interpreted as a claim of near-term achievability for a flight-ready fission-electric stage.}
+If \(\Isp\) is increased to \(\sim 1.2\times10^4~\mathrm{s}\), \(\trep\le20~\yr\) can be achieved at \(\alphatot\sim3\)--\(4~\kgperkWe\) in this simplified model, but this demands both extremely lightweight fission-electric power and high-voltage, long-life electric thrusters.\footnote{The \(\alphatot\lesssim3~\kgperkWe\) regime is used here as an aspirational lower bound to quantify the thrust-to-mass requirement; it should not be interpreted as a claim of near-term achievability for a flight-ready fission-electric stage.}